thien/fakenews/report.md

 <!-- https://www.instapaper.com/read/1009550406 -->

-Due to the inherent differences between the two approaches, it makes it very difficu

 # Conclusion

+In terms of shallow feature extraction, it is quite difficult to justify using TF-IDF for a classifier task as its intended use is not necessarily relevant.
+Naive-Bayes is commonly defined using TF as the premise, and we can see that it is sufficent to provide a high degree of accuracy.
+That being said, the use of n-grams has shown to perform to a near-perfect accuracy.

 Naive Bayes is a very strong generative classifier that requires very little data for it to work effectively, and the same can be said for LSTMs (or RNNs in general) as a discriminative model.
 They are however, very different methods of solving the same task.
 This disparity is represented through the inherent tradeoffs between the two.
 Naive-Bayes runs in a fraction of the time compared to Recurrent Neural Networks, and from our training data the immediate run shows naive bayes performing better overall on one epoch compared to our deep learning models.

 RNN's are naturally sequential, and for words that do not exist in the training data, we can see the distruption in performance, as shown in our results.

 I would argue that the dataset is not large enough to justify the use of a RNN.
+A strong performance can be seen for the shallow learning methods (tf, n-grams) in the fraction of the time of the deep learning methods.
+Within the immediate context, this would suffice.

 One could further the performance of both classifiers by either feeding the test data into the training dataset, and, in the case for RNNs, we could increase the epochs (the runtime over the dataset).